 If the intent is to develop an ISO replica of SWIFT system messaging, the current list of messages is incomplete and there should also be more focus on C2B message flows.

+The intent is not to develop ISO replicas of SWIFT system, but to meet the banks’ needs of automatic processing and compliance screening with the structured and rich fields of ISO 20022 messages.
+We also welcome proposals of additional scenarios be submitted in other BJs by other organizations if needed.

 We echo the Swiss feedback, especially in terms of adopting existing industry nomenclature.

+Agreed.

 We recommend CIPS to adopt the ICC DSI Key Trade Document Data Elements standards as part of the granular data set, consider developing a more forward thinking subset of messages incorporating the use of data instead of documents.

+Will take into account in future improvement.

 We recommend CIPS to clarify whether the ICC Rules will be applicable and if so adopt ICC terminology.

+ICC terminology is adopted in message design.

 APPENDIX: Sample Business Flows